Customer Segmentations: Bloomreach vs. Braze and Klaviyo

 1. Reduced Effort & Mutual Exclusivity

-Audiences can often has multiple overlapping outcomes for a customer, or there are multiple outcomes for a customer.
-Consider the below examples:
+Audiences can often have multiple overlapping outcomes for a customer, or there can be multiple outcomes for a customer.
+Consider the following examples:

 Email Health Segmentation (e.g. New, Active, Passive, Lapsing, Lapsed, Inactive)